 - Deliver national training on assessment and management of medical emergencies in eating disorders - in collaboration with National Clinical Programmes for Emergency medicine, Acute medicine and Paediatrics;

 - Continue our formal and integrated working relationships with our partner agency BodyWhys and the College of Psychiatry Ireland;

-- Facilitate training, education in-line and supervision with agreed Model of Care.
+- Facilitate training, education and supervision with agreed Model of Care.

 |National Clinical Lead:||Dr. Michelle Clifford|